siyuan-bruce/siyuan-bruce.github.io/_posts/2022-02-15-Quantum Maximum Likelihood Amplititude Estimation.md

 55
 \end{array}\right) p^{55}(1-p)^{45}
 $$
-You should read $P(55$ heads $\mid p)$ as:
+You should read
+$$
+P(55 heads \mid p)
+$$
+ as:
 'the probability of 55 heads given $p$,' or more precisely as
-'the probability of 55 heads given that the probability of heads on a single toss is $p .$ ' Here are some standard terms we will use as we do statistics.
+'the probability of 55 heads given that the probability of heads on a single toss is $p$

+Here are some standard terms we will use as we do statistics.
 - Experiment: Flip the coin 100 times and count the number of heads.
 - Data: The data is the result of the experiment.
 In this case it is ' 55 heads'.
-- Parameter(s) of interest: We are interested in the value of the unknown parameter $p$.
+- Parameter(s) of interest: We are interested in the value of the unknown parameter $p$
-- Likelihood, or likelihood function: this is $P($ data $\mid p)$.
+- Likelihood, or likelihood function: this is
+$$
+P( data \mid p)
+$$
+.
 Note it is a function of both the data and the parameter $p$.
 In this case the likelihood is
 $$
 P(55 \text { heads } \mid p)=\left(\begin{array}{c}
 100 \\